strayMat/causal-ml-course/slides/event_studies.typ

 #new-section-slide("Time-series modelisation: methods without a control group")

 #slide(title: "Interrupted Time Series")[
-  == Idea
+  == Intuition

-  - Compare the evolution of the outcome before and after the treatment
+  - Compare the evolution of the outcome before and after the treatment.
-  - The treatment effect is the difference between the two trends
+  - The treatment effect is the difference between the two trends.

+  == Setup

+  - One treated unit.
+  - Multiple time periods.
+  - No control unit.
+  - Sometimes, predictors are availables: there are called exogeneous covariates.

+  == Goal

+  - Learn $Y_(t)(0)$.

+]

+#slide(title: "Modelization of a time-series")[

   == Tools

-  - ARIMA models: autoregressive integrated moving average
+  - ARIMA models: AutoRegressive Integrated Moving Average

-  == Example
+  #my_box(
+    "Motivation of ARIMA",
+    rgb("#57b4d3"),
+    [
+      Take into account:
+      - the structure of autodependance between observation,
+      - linear trends,
-  -
+      - seasonality.
+    ],
+  )

+  A good reference: #link("TODO:")

 ]

 #slide(title: "Take-away on ITS")[